Pitchfork: Description

 Pitchforks with few tines set far apart are typically used for bulky material such as hay or straw; those with more and more closely spaced are used for looser materials such as silage, manure, leaves, or compost.

 History

 In Europe, the pitchfork was first used in the Early Middle Ages, at about the same time as the harrow.
 These were made entirely of wood.

-The pitchfork is occasionally employed as an improvised weapon, as in a mob or riot.
+In the Middle Ages, pitchforks might on occasion be employed as an improvised weapon in battle by peasants unable to obtain a proper weapon.
+The visual idiom of a mob of peasants staging a revolt while armed with just torches and pitchforks is well-known, if not necessarily historical, and seen or parodied in several works.

 In popular culture

 Artwork

 Paintings by various artists depict a wide variety of pitchforks in use and at rest.
 A notable American work is American Gothic (1930) by Grant Wood, which features a three-pronged tool.

 Politics

 Because of its association with peasantry and farming, the pitchfork has been used as a populist symbol and appended as a nickname for certain leading populist figures, such as "Pitchfork" Ben Tillman and "Pitchfork" Pat Buchanan.

 The Gangster Disciples, a street gang in the Midwestern United States, use a three-pointed pitchfork as one of their symbols.